Ernst Lohagen

-Ernst Lohagen (12 May 1897 - 2 November 1971) was a German politician (KPD, SED).
-He was a member both of the German parliament (Reichstag) before the Nazis took power in 1933 and of the East German equivalent assembly between 1946 and 1952, although under the Leninist power structure applied in East Germany it was his membership of the party Central Committee till 1952 that was of greater significance.
+Ernst Lohagen (12 May 1897 - 2 November 1971) was a German communist politician, revolutionary and journalist.
+He was a member of the Reichstag from 1930 to 1932 and the Volkskammer from 1946 to 1952, although under the Marxist-Leninist power structure applied in East Germany it was his membership of the Central Committee of the Socialist Unity Party of Germany from 1946 to 1952 that was of greater significance.

 He suffered a fall from grace in February 1952 and never recovered his former political influence.

 A record of political activism meant that he spent most of the twelve Nazi years in state detention: Lohagen's wife was murdered in Auschwitz.

 Life

 Provenance and early years

 Ernst Lohagen was born in Elberfeld in the heart of the intensively industrialised Ruhr region.
 His father worked as a weaver, his mother as a leather worker.
 He attended school locally and then took work as an errand boy.
 After that, between 1911 and 1915, he was employed as a support worker and then as a packer in Elbersfeld.

 He joined the Young Socialists ("Sozialistische Arbeiter-Jugend" / SAJ) in 1911 or 1912.
 War broke out at the end of July 1914, a couple of months after Lohagen's seventeenth birthday.
 The issue of whether or not to support it was from the outset intensely divisive for the political left in Germany.
 In 1915 Lohagen joined the "International Group", set up that year by Rosa Luxemburg to oppose the parliamentary votes that funded the war.
 The International Group turned out to be a precursor to a more widely based anti-war movement, the Spartacus League.
 Ernst Lohagen was a co-founder, in 1916, of a Spartacus League local group for the Elberfeld-Barmen region.
 He was nevertheless conscripted for military service, serving in the army from 1916 till 1918.